ARM-software/arm-systemready/SystemReady-band/README.md

  - **SystemReady band ACS (Automation)** : This is **default** option and will run the automated compliance
    - UEFI compliance run - SCT, BSA UEFI, SBSA UEFI (if selected)
    - Boots to Linux and run Linux compliance run - SBMR IB, FWTS, BSA Linux, SBSA Linux (if selected)
- - **UEFI Execution Enviroment** : This option is introduced to manually run the selective UEFI test suites like SCT, BSA and SBSA with desired configuration.
+ - **UEFI Execution Environment** : This option is introduced to manually run the selective UEFI test suites like SCT, BSA and SBSA with desired configuration.
- - **Linux Execution Enviroment** : This option is introduced to manually run the selective Linux test suites like FWTS, BSA and SBSA with desired configuration
+ - **Linux Execution Environment** : This option is introduced to manually run the selective Linux test suites like FWTS, BSA and SBSA with desired configuration
-     For more details on the Execution Enviroment and acs run config, refer to the [SystemReady_Execution_Enviroment_and_Config_Guide](../docs/SystemReady_Execution_Enviroment_and_Config_Guide.md)
+   For more details on the Execution Environment and acs run config, refer to the [SystemReady_Execution_Environment_and_Config_Guide](../docs/SystemReady_Execution_Environment_and_Config_Guide.md)
    - UEFI compliance run - SCT, BSA UEFI, SBSA UEFI (if selected)
    - Boots to Linux and run Linux compliance run - SBMR IB, FWTS, BSA Linux, SBSA Linux (if selected)
  - **BBSR Compliance (Automation)** : This option will run the SCT and FWTS tests required for BBSR compliance, perform a Linux secure boot, and, if a TPM is present, evaluate the measured boot log.
 For the verification steps of BBSR ACS, refer to the [BBSR ACS Verification](../docs/BBSR_ACS_Verification.md).